kripthor/io433/README.md

 │  # The current dir is a platformIO project and can be imported straight from here.
 ├── arduino  # an example arduino project that implements a remote for some ASK-OOK-PWM signals based on a FS1000A ├── docs     # docs and pictures
-└── [others] # platformio project files and libraries
+├── libsigrokdecode   # a modified PWM decoder that shows bits and nibbles (sigrok/PulseView) └── [others] # platformio project files and libraries
 ```